Fermat-ORG/fermat-framework/AddingNewPlugin-Issues.md

-# Adding a New Plugin to Fermat
+# Adding a New Plugin - Issues Definition

-## Analysis prior to implementation

 Before adding a new Plugin to Fermat, you should perform an analysis of the problem you are seeking to solve with this plugin and how you're going to address this problem.

-After you've decided

-## Issues Definition

-You must got to https://github.com/bitDubai/fermat/issues and define a few issues to reflect the work you're going to perform guided by your analysis.
+After you've done a proper analysis, you must got to https://github.com/bitDubai/fermat/issues and define a few issues to reflect the work you're going to perform guided by your analysis.

+## Basic Issues Structure

 * **SUPER ISSUE: 'Plugin Name' Implementation**: this is the parent issue for all the issues you're going to create for your Plugin, you should create at least the following structure linking to this issue
  * **'Plugin Name' Implementation - Database**